Aluminum Forgings 6061

 The most common heat treatment is the T6 treatment standard.
 Heat-treating 6061-T6 aluminum is achieved, like most T6 treatment standards, by holding the material at high temperatures for several hours and then artificially aging it at medium temperatures for up to 1-2 days.
 This yields the most precipitation hardening of alloy elements throughout the structure of the stock.

-The T6 temper produces a material with a tensile strength of 310 MPa and a yield strength of 276 MPa, with a failure elongation percentage of 12%.
+The T6 temper produces a material with a tensile strength.
+After the T6 tempering, the tensile strength of 6061 aluminum is 310 MPa, and the yield strength reaches 276 MPa, with a failure elongation percentage of 12%.
 Forged 6061-T651 aluminum heat treatment is achieved much through the same process and has very similar properties.

 Forged 6061-T4 Aluminum